Skip to Content

 Cruise Ship Toilets: What Happens When You Flush?
 Step by Step Guide

-If you’re considering a cruise you may be wondering what happens when you flush the toilet on a cruise ship.
+If you’ve been on a cruise, you might wonder what happens when you flush the toilet on a cruise ship.
+Where does everything go?

-I’ve been on a number of cruises to date and in this article, we will look at where sewage goes when you flush a cruise ship toilet.
+I’ve been on many cruises, and in this article, we will explore where sewage goes when you flush a cruise ship toilet.

 What Happens When You Flush a Cruise Ship Toilet?

-Each person on a cruise uses 40-50 gallons of water per day.
-Reducing the amount of water used is a high priority for all cruise ships and as a result even the toilets are designed to save water.
+Each person on a cruise uses 40-50 gallons of water daily.
+Reducing the amount of water used is a high priority for all cruise ships, so all toilets are designed to save water.

 1. The Guest Flushes The Toilet